data-science-ucsb/ds-website/careerfair.md

 * 1-1:30pm - Break
 * 1:30-3 - 10 minute 1:1s, by appointment only

-After compny introductions, students will have the opportunity to attend info sessions for two companies of their choice.
+After company introductions, students will have the opportunity to attend info sessions for two companies of their choice.
 This will be a time for students to learn more about the company, open roles, and ask any questions.
 After a short lunch break, the career fair will conclude with 10-minute 1:1 sessions for students and company representatives to meet.

 ### For Students